 If your client cancels a contract with you, any money deposited into escrow will be returned to them.
 If you need to dispute a canceled contract, you can contact our customer support team to initiate the dispute by clicking on the “Get help” menu in your contract details page.

-Yes, you can issue a full or partial refund.
+Yes, you can issue a full or partial refund if you have a fixed-price Direct Contracts contract.

 Sharing feedback is not an option with Direct Contracts.